hashicorp/design-system/website/docs/patterns/table-multi-select/partials/interaction-concepts/interaction-concepts.md

 - If a selection has been made prior to filtering, is the selected state persisted even if the filtered results are excluded from the data set?
 - Are there any parameters in the data set that are variable in nature?
 E.g., status that is prone to changing if a cluster is starting up or spinning down.

-In all of these scenarios it is most important to **clearly and consistently communicate** what results have been selected and what impact a change will have on them.
+In all of these scenarios, it is important to **clearly and consistently communicate** what results have been selected and what impact a change will have on them.

 ### Not persisting the selection